BAMBA!

-The rings from which Blom are built were rolled cold.
+The rings from which Bamba! are built were rolled cold.
 No heat or machine, just muscle and guile.
 The rings were forged in a coal fire, beaten flat and textured on the anvil, by hand, with a hammer.
 115000 blows.
-The rings were joined with 6000 layered welds, applied internally, each polished twice, to create the velvet inner surface of Blom.
+The rings were joined with 6000 layered welds, applied internally, each polished twice, to create the velvet inner surface of Bamba!.
 93 days of polishing.
 Every ring is unique, and impossible to replicate.
 Old school, and compulsion.
 A tool from the beginning, from my beginning.
 A tool forged in abandonment.

-Blom tested me physically.
+Bamba! tested me physically.
 I bled often.
 I burnt often.

 Hospital Visits - 4